The Very Versatile Keto Chia Pudding

 Matcha Green Tea Chia Pudding

 Incorporate 1-2 teaspoons of matcha green tea powder into the basic mixture for a unique flavor.
 Top with a drizzle of sugar-free white chocolate sauce or crushed pistachios.
+Experiment with various flavors by adding extracts like almond or coconut to your chia pudding mixture.

 To create a delightful keto parfait, layer your chia pudding with low-carb granola, berries, or crushed nuts in a glass.